How travel firms are helping British holidaymakers in Rhodes

 The company said it is still operating empty outbound flights to bring customers on holiday elsewhere in Rhodes home “as planned”.

-The firm previously said more than 300 members of staff were at the affected part of the island, and urged customers to keep in touch with them.
+The firm previously said more than 300 members of staff were on the affected part of the island, and urged customers to keep in touch.

 – easyJet